Typical0/Windows11-Debloat-Guide/README.md

 ```
 ## Disabling useless services and applying some tweaks

-Use the batch script to disable some useless services and the reg file to import some tweaks <br>
+Use the batch script to disable some useless services and the reg file to import some tweaks. <br>

 ## Tweaks for Winaero Tweaker